metagenlab/zDB/docs/annotation.rst

 Phylogeny including top RefSeq hits
 ---------------------------------------

 A second phylogeny is reconstructed for each orthogroup.
-This phylogeny includes the 4 best non-PVC RefSeq hits of each protein (see the `Homology search`_ paragraph).
+This phylogeny includes the proteins of the orthogroup plus the 100 best RefSeq hits not already contained in the orthogroup (see the `Homology search`_ paragraph).
-First, the NCBI taxon ID of each RefSeq hit is retrieved using the ``prot.accession2taxid`` mapping file available from the `NCBI taxonomy ftp website`_.
-PVC hits were removed and the amino acid sequence of the 4 best non-PVC hits is retrieved from the NCBI using the `biopython interface to Entrez`_.
-Protein sequences of each orthogroup + RefSeq homologs are aligned with MAFFT_ (default parameters) and the phylogeny is reconstructed with FastTree_ (default parameters).
+First all RefSeq hits for all proteins in the orthogroup are gathered and sorted by e-value. then, sequences from genomes contained in the database are filtered out, and finally, the top 100 sequences are kept and added to the sequences of the proteins from the orthogroup.
+These are then aligned with MAFFT_ (default parameters) and the phylogeny is reconstructed with FastTree_ (default parameters).

-\

 This phylogeny allows users to check whether PVC proteins form a monophyletic group or if they are for instance hints of horizontal gene transfer(s) with bacteria from other phyla.